XxpAuLbxX/HackerRank/Ruby/Arrays & Hashes/README.md

 ```
 In this challenge, your task is to complete three functions that take in the array arr and

-1. Add an element to the end of the list
+* [Add an element to the end of the list
-2. Add an element to the beginning of the list
+* [Add an element to the beginning of the list
-3. Add an element after a given index (position)
+* [Add an element after a given index (position)
-4. Add more than one element after a given index (position)
+* [Add more than one element after a given index (position)

 Ruby Array - Deletion
 ---------------------
 The array class has various methods of removing elements from the array.

-Lets look at the array
+Let's look at the array
 ```
  arr = [5, 6, 5, 4, 3, 1, 2, 5, 4, 3, 3, 3]
 ```